 '''

-assert Thomas==(2B or not 2b);
+assert Thomas==(ToB or !Tob);

 '''

 That is the question, now what is the answer?
-It is explained later that Thomas is 1 (true) when B<>0 or b=0 and otherwise Thomas is 0 (false).
-You really don't want to get into a painful (or Paineful) discussion about logical expressions here.
+It is explained later that Thomas is true when ToB is true or Tob is false, and otherwise Thomas is false or unknown.
+You really don't want to get into a painful discussion about logical expressions here.
 The point is simply that a term has simultaneously a definition and a value, both of which are NodeBrain objects.
+The definition of a term associated with cell is a formula.

-Terms starting with an underscore (\) are reserved terms the interpreter makes up.
+Terms starting with an underscore "" are reserved terms the interpreter or a module create for special reasons.
 You may reference these terms, but you don't get to invent them.
 (Just wanted to underscore the terms for using underscore terms.)